seokjoon27/tp/docs/UserGuide.md

 ### Checking who has paid and who hasn’t : `list paid` and `list unpaid`

-Shows contacts filtered by payment status, or lists all contacts.
+Shows contacts filtered by payment status.

 * list paid — shows only contacts whose payment status is Paid.
 * list unpaid — shows only contacts whose payment status is Unpaid.